Neurowaze helps you explore neuroplastic and mind–body approaches that can reduce pain, calm symptoms, and rebuild trust in your body

 - Dr John Sarno

-The essentials about Neurowaze, the directory, and what to expect.
+The essentials about Neurowaze and what to expect.

 Yes.
 Neurowaze is built to help you find practitioners who list training in SIRPA-aligned neuroplastic approaches, and related mind–body methods for persistent pain.
 Practitioner profiles show approach and training, and we aim to verify credentials before highlighting certification on a profile.

-It may help if you have persistent pain or other symptoms, you have tried conventional routes, and you want to explore a nervous-system-based approach alongside medical care.
-You can browse the directory to compare practitioners and choose a next step.
+Neurowaze may help if you have persistent symptoms such as pain, fatigue, gut issues, dizziness, headaches or tinnitus, and you want to explore a nervous-system-based approach alongside appropriate medical care.

 Many practitioners offer online sessions, some offer in-person, and some offer both.
 You can see this on each practitioner profile before booking.

 There is a growing body of research suggesting neuroplastic and mind–body approaches can reduce pain and other persistent symptoms for many people, especially when symptoms are linked to sensitisation and threat responses.
-Neurowaze provides education and directory access, not medical advice.
+Neurowaze provides education and access to support, not medical advice.

 It varies.
-Some people notice change in weeks, others need steady support over months.
+Some people notice change in weeks, others benefit from steady support over months.
 What matters most is consistency, pacing, and a plan you can sustain with appropriate clinical guidance.